 1997 - OLPS celebrated its Silver Jubilee Foundation Anniversary

-1998 - Construction of the New High School Building
+1998 - Construction of the St. Paul Building

-1999 - Inauguration of the New High School Building
+1999 - Inauguration of the St. Paul Building

-- Bishop Crisostomo Yalung became the newly Bishop of Antipolo and OLPS School Director
+- Bishop Crisostomo Yalung became the new Bishop of Antipolo and

-2003-2004 - Drafting and launching of OLPS’ strategic paths / directions and from that year onwards,
+2003 – 2004 - Drafting and launching of OLPS’ strategic paths / directions and from